whisthq/whist/ecs-host-setup/README.md

 - Add your EC2 instance to the security group **container-tester**, to enable proper networking rules.
 If you decide to set up your EC2 instance in a different AWS region, you will need to add it to the appropriate security group for that region, which may vary per region.

 - Name your instance by making a new tag with key `Name` and value the desired name.
 (We now tag instances because we used to have all sorts of instances burning money for no reason, so we name all instances.)
+If an instance is unnamed, it is liable to be terminated!

 - Create a new keypair and save the `.pem` file as it is required to SSH into the instance, unless you use AWS Session Manager (AWS' version of SSH, accessible from the AWS console).
 Then, launch the instance.